nattfalk/insane-xmas2018/README.md

 ## Usage

-Open in VS Code and build and then run (Ctrl+F5).
+Open folder in VS Code, build and then run (Ctrl+F5).
 Main code in src/xmas2018.s

 ## Credits